-As reported in the 2015 End of Year Snapshot, the school successfully implemented all prioritised strategies articulated in the Annual Improvement Plan and Great Results Guarantee.
+As reported in the 2016 End of Year Snapshot, the school successfully implemented all prioritised strategies articulated in the Annual Improvement Plan and Investing for Success Initiative.

-The significant strategies for 2015 that were enacted to support the four fundamentals included:
+The significant strategies for 2016 that were enacted to support the four fundamentals included:

-- 1. The creation of a full-time Head of Curriculum position to build teacher capacity in delivering effective and efficient teaching practices.
-All teachers have now developed more consistent and productive practices in the design and delivery of instruction.
+- 1. The retention of a full-time Head of Curriculum position to build teacher capacity in delivering effective and efficient teaching practices.
+All teachers now display more consistent and productive practices in the design and delivery of instruction.
 Teachers are now effectively using formative, summative and diagnostic assessment to track student learning and inform ongoing teaching priorities.
-This role will be maintained via Investing for Success funding for 2016 & 2017. - 2.
-The retention of additional staffing to deliver the oral language program Read It Again.
+This role will look to be maintained via Investing for Success funding. - 2.
+The retention of additional staffing to deliver focussed oral language support.
 Prep Year and Year 1 children identified as being at-risk were provided weekly support throughout the year.
 The ongoing data generated by these children in the program was reviewed and analysed, with a subsequent report being provided to parents and class teachers.
-This program of support will be maintained via Investing for Success funding for 2016 & 2017. - 3.
-Employing additional teacher aide time to assist classroom teachers ensured concurrent Guided Reading sessions were provided in all classrooms each week.
+This program of support will be maintained via Investing for Success funding.

+3. Employing additional teacher aide time to assist classroom teachers ensured concurrent Guided Reading sessions were provided in all classrooms each week.
 These Guided Reading sessions were invaluable as accurate Reading Behaviour Observations were regularly gathered on all students.
-This program of support will be maintained via Investing for Success funding in 2016 & 2017.
+This program of support will be maintained via Investing for Success funding.

-For the start of 2015 the school confirmed the following performance targets (specifically relating to NAPLAN results).
-These targets were required to be articulated in the 2015 Annual Improvement Plan.
+For the start of 2016 the school confirmed the following performance targets (specifically relating to NAPLAN results).
+These targets were required to be articulated in the 2016 Annual Improvement Plan.

-Focus Area 2015 AIP Target 2015 AIP Target 2015 Actual Achievement 2015 Actual Achievement Reading NMS Year 3: 96%+ Year 5: 96%+ Year 3: 100% # Year 5: 97.6% Reading U2B Year 3: 50%+ Year 5: 45%+ Year 3: 55.6% Year 5: 40.5% # Numeracy NMS Year 3: 96%+ Year 5: 96%+ Year 3: 100% # Year 5: 97.6% # Numeracy U2B Year 3: 41%+ Year 5: 41%+ Year 3: 49.4% # Year 5: 38.1% # Writing NMS Year 3: 95%+ Year 5: 95%+ Year 3: 100% # Year 5: 94% # Writing U2B Year 3: 50%+ Year 5: 50%+ Year 3: 59.3% Year 5: 23.8% NMS = National Minin num Standards U2B = Upper Two Bands •
+Focus Area 2016 AIP Target 2016 Actual Achievement Reading NMS Year 3: 98%+ Year 5: 98%+ Year 3: 98.6% Year 5: 96% Reading U2B Year 3: 55%+ Year 5: 50%+ Year 3: 72.6% # Year 5: 54.1% # Numeracy NMS Year 3: 98%+ Year 5: 98%+ Year 3: 98.6% Year 5: 100% # Numeracy U2B Year 3: 45%+ Year 5: 41%+ Year 3: 54.2% # Year 5: 37.8% Writing NMS Year 3: 98%+ Year 5: 98%+ Year 3: 100% # Year 5: 93% Writing U2B Year 3: 50%+ Year 5: 50%+ Year 3: 65.3% # Year 5: 21.1%

-Corinda's Highest % Performance to date (historical data from 2008)
+NMS = National Minimum Standards U2B = Upper Two Bands # Corinda's Highest % Performance to date (historical data from 2008)

-Future outlook
+Future Outlook

-As part of the ongoing improvement agenda for Corinda State School we continue to establish new targets and strategies to reflect and support our continued pattern of growth.
+As part of the ongoing improvement agenda for Corinda State School we continue to review targets and strategies to reflect and support our continued pattern of growth.

-The following Strategies will be implemented to build further success and growth at Corinda.
+The following strategies will be implemented to build further success and growth at Corinda.